Appearance

 This matters because Scout can combine a shared operational view (sources) with user-scoped access (connectors) depending on what your question requires.

 - 1Context selectionChoose what Scout can use for external research in this conversation.
+You can select multiple sources and connectors simultaneously.

 - 2ConnectorsUser accounts, scoped to your permissions in the connected system.